 CFD-Ready & Variable Volute Models

 Our solution for this expensive development process is to focus on specialized volute models for CFD engineers.
 In other words: Easy-to-use parametric models that can be readily employed in the CFD department for design studies, and that directly address the parameters of a CFD-centric thinking.
-These intelligent models are set up in our specialized software CAESES®, and we support our customers to set up these models.
+These intelligent models are set up in the specialized software CAESES®, and we support our customers to set up these models.
 Generally, they are tailor-made for each customer and contain all the parameter controls according to the company’s know-how and requirements.

 Cross Section Definition

 For custom 2D definitions of cross sections, you can make use of our feature technology in CAESES®: The user writes (or automatically creates) wrapped curve types that have individual input parameters and which are fully-parametric!
 The following screenshot shows a typical cross section definition:

 In many cases the volute gets controlled by typical distributions such as A/R ratio – no matter what kind of 2D cross section is required for the design.
 From our experience, CFD experts typically want to try out their own ideas, having in mind more flow-related shape controls.
 These ideas and also fixed sizing constraints can be directly built into such a volute model.
 In our projects, we even use optimization strategies in these feature definitions, e.g. to keep a fixed A/R ratio – as shown in the animation below:

 With the help of our specialized surface technology, engineers can introduce custom function graphs for each 2D section parameter (e.g. for the parameter “Weight 3” in the animation above), to receive an effective and parameter-reduced shape control with regards to the circumferential direction.
 The function graphs ‘f(phi)’ are typically bspline curves (of any degree) or mathematical expressions.
 Both is possible in CAESES®.
 There is no tedious manipulation of single cross sections, everything is controlled through function graphs and global parameters, resulting in smooth and feasible designs.
 Finally, CAESES® comes with a large tool set – including geometrical optimization strategies – to design even sophisticated volute tongues based on throat input or given A/R ratios.